PCAPredict/magento2/README.md

-#### Main Options
+### Main Options
-Account Code - Enter your PCA Predict Account Code here.
+- Account Code - Enter your PCA Predict Account Code here.
-Field Mappings - These are some custom field mappings that allow our services to work in Magento 2.
+- Field Mappings - These are some custom field mappings that allow our services to work in Magento 2.
 Normally, you shouldn't need to change these, but can be if directed to do so by technical support.

-##End-user Instructions